ibm-watson-iot/iot-c/mkdocs/docs/application/config.md

 ## Required Configuration
 - `identity.orgId` Your organization ID.
-- `identity.typeId` The type of the application device.
-Think of the application type is analagous to a model number.
+- `identity.appId` A unique ID to identify the application.
-- `identity.deviceId` A unique ID to identify a application device.
-Think of the application id as analagous to a serial number.
+- `auth.key` API Key to securely connect your application to Watson IoT Platform.
-- `auth.token` An authentication token to securely connect your application device to Watson IoT Platform.
+- `auth.token` API Token to securely connect your application to Watson IoT Platform.

 ## Optional Configuration
 - `options.domain` A boolean value indicating which Watson IoT Platform domain to connect to (e.g. if you have a dedicated platform instance).
 Defaults to `internetofthings.ibmcloud.com`